 Studies have shown that handwashing with soap reduces the incidence of skin diseases, eye infections like trachoma, and intestinal worms, especially ascariasis and trichuriasis.
-Good hygiene is a vital component of the strategy to end neglected tropical diseases such as trachoma.6
+Good hygiene is a vital component of the strategy to end neglected tropical diseases such as trachoma.

-Handwashing is a very cost-effective disease prevention solution
+Handwashing is a cost-effective solution